 I tuned out their quiet banter.
 My attention was drawn magnetically back to that steaming plate.
 As I gazed, it seemed to grow in size, til it looked as big as a platter, large enough to feed all of us in the cell, with some left over.

 But I knew this was illusion.
 It was merely a plate, and only one, and it was meant for Dr. King.

 I reflected on this melancholy fact, then told myself sternly to buck up.
-The image of the army came back to mind: Dr. King was the general, I was the private.
+The image of the army came back: Dr. King was the general, I was the private.
 Armies win wars as much by the quality of their generalship as by the courage and luck of their grunts.
 Maybe more.

 In our army there were 250 others like me upstairs, and many more than that outside, in the dark and edgy town.
 But there was only one of Dr. King, and even here he could still think, plan and give orders.
 It was, I considered, essential that he have a clear head, to calculate our next pivotal tactical and strategic moves.
 Thus it was quite proper that he maintain the energy and vigor needed to face whatever awaited him here in this jail, as well as the many hazards hovering beyond it.